dougy147/scitopdf/README.md

 cd scitopdf
 sudo make install
 ```
-Now simply launch `scitopdf` like this :
+Then simply use it :
 ```
 scitopdf
 ```
-or directly with title, year, authors, DOI, address, etc. :
+or directly with arguments (title, year, authors, DOI, http address, journal, etc.) :
 ```
 scitopdf title of the article you are looking for
 ```

-`scitopdf` also accepts DOI, http addresses, authors' names, year of publication and journals.

 To download multiple papers from a list, use the option `-l` or `--list` :
 ```
-scitopdf --list file_containing_multiple_references.txt
+scitopdf --list somefile.txt
 ```